 - Subscription to Temple Bulletin

 - Opportunity to purchase cemetery plots at the Temple Emanuel Cemetery at a special member rate (also available to non-members)

 The dues structure, is an essential component of maintaining our religious institution.
 It is not intended to preclude membership for anyone who seeks to be part of the Temple Emanuel Community.
 Please speak with Maureen regarding the personalized process for adjustments.
 No one will be turned away due to their inability to pay.

-A Note from Rabbi Robert Goldstein
+A Note from our Rabbi:

 Welcome and thank you for expressing interest in joining our “family of families.”
 We are a diverse congregation, consisting of young families, empty-nesters, singles, Jews by birth, Jews by choice and inter-faith families.
 We are a congregation of seekers: people searching for meaning in their lives and ways to find purpose in our swiftly-changing often chaotic world.
 We celebrate holidays together, learn together, and mostly support each other in times of sorrow and joy.